 My research team consists of my graduate students Lauren Kuykendall, Vincent Ng, and Cassie Batz (incoming - Fall 2014), collaborators at Purdue, and other universities.
-Lauren, Vincent, and I currently are undertaking multiple writing and research projects on well-being.
+Lauren, Vincent, Cassie and I currently are undertaking multiple writing and research projects on well-being.
 I also work closely with collaborators from different fields as I enjoy multidisciplinary research.
 Feel free to contact me if you are interested in collaborating on research projects.